HairySpoon/htlfc/docs/INSTALL.md

     >>> import sys
     >>> sys.version

-In addition to the Python standard library, HTLFC also requires the following modules:
+In addition to the Python standard library, HTLFC requires these modules:

     >>> import lxml
     >>> import chardet